-Activity: While you’re in the neighborhood, check out the surrounding shops.
+While you’re in the Northshore neighborhood, check out the surrounding shops.
 Upscale clothing, home, and shoe shops are a short walk away at Two Northshore and several art galleries and boutiques line Frazier Avenue.
 If shopping isn’t your thing, check out one of Chattanooga’s unique city tours or explore the town with the Chattanooga Ducks.

 Walk off your food coma by walking along the Riverfront.
-Nearby Renaissance Park features outdoor art, historic markers and a somewhat out-of-place green hill that people slide down on cardboard in warmer months.
+Nearby Renaissance Park features outdoor art, historic markers, and a somewhat out-of-place green hill that people slide down on cardboard in warmer months.
 Coolidge Park offers a 100-year-old carousel, a water splash park, and beautiful views of the Tennessee River.
 Walk across the Walnut Street Bridge for one of Chattanooga’s best views.

-Lunch: The Chattanooga Market (open April-November)
+Activity and Lunch: The Chattanooga Market (open April-November)

 Dinner: Easy Bistro

 If you have time, round out your food-centric trip with an out-of-the-box experience.

-Farmer’s Markets - If you rent a house you can prepare your own dinner with local produce by visiting one of Chattanooga’s many farmer’s markets happening throughout the week and weekend.
+If you rent a house you can prepare your own dinner with local produce by visiting one of Chattanooga’s many farmer’s markets happening throughout the week and weekend.